 In the following list of crafts, I’ve included tips for various levels of communication practice.
 Sometimes, you’ll want to praise the accuracy of the sound.
 Sometimes you’ll praise the effort given.
 In all situations, simply enjoy your child and follow his lead—that will be your greatest reward!

-Easy and Fun Crafts for Speech
+Easy and Fun Arts and Crafts for Speech Therapy

 Crafting boasts many educational purposes such as developing fine-motor and academic skills, but there are endless ways to use crafts for communication purposes as well!
 Shared below are over 10 easy and fun crafts for speech therapy, as well as some ideas of how to use those crafts in speech.